stkr/web-safe/README.markdown

 for passwords might get saved by the browser.

-To prevent leakage of password by browser caches, a first idea is to send http header fields which indicate to the browser, that the page should not be cached.
+To prevent leakage of password by browser caches, a first idea is to send HTTP header fields which indicate to the browser, that the page should not be cached.
 However, as quick Internet researches show, not all browsers respect this method.